 Here are three hints to ensure your diagrams will be professionally looking.
 The hints are based on some basic graphic design rules and they only take a few minutes to use.

-1. Lack of white space on a slide with diagram
+1. Lack of white space on a slide with a diagram

-Firstly, check if the slide with a diagram is not too crowded?
-Is there enough margin – empty space around diagram?
+Firstly, check if the slide with a diagram is not too crowded.
+Is there enough margin-empty space around the diagram?
 Can you slide “breathe”?

 From the usability point of view, it’s better not to fill slide from edge to edge, not to write text inside from border to border.
 Have a margin.
-If needed split diagram to several slides.
+If needed split the diagram into several slides.

 2. Diagram Layout – Incorrect position of diagram shapes